-Fall down cases known as “slip and fall” or “trip and fall” cases are some of the most difficult cases to win.
+In Pennsylvania, fall down cases known as “slip and fall” or “trip and fall” cases are some of the most difficult cases to win, and Philadelphia is no exception.
+Each year, there are literally hundreds of fall accident lawsuits filed in Philadelphia, and they are usually tough cases.
 In order to win a slip and fall case, there must be clear, strong evidence of the defendant’s negligence.

 One of the most typical defenses in these cases is an allegation that the plaintiff was comparatively negligent.
 Under this doctrine, everyone has a duty to watch where they are walking, unless of course, the defect was hidden.